BonsonW/slow5curl/README.md

 - *get_multi_read.c* demonstrates how to fetch a list of reads from a remote blow5 file.
 - *get_single_read.c* demonstrates how to fetch a singlefrom a remote blow5 file.

+You can invoke `examples/build.sh`` to compile the example programmes.
+Have a look at the script to see the commands used for compiling and linking.
+If you compiled slow5curl with zstd support enabled, make sure you append -lzstd to the compilation commands.

 ## Citation